top of page

 All done 300 calls (plus 4 warmup) 6.843 ms avg, 10.0 qps

-• app-1, using the relative domain name, has about a 6 ms performance penalty as compared to app-2, using the absolute domain name
+• app-1, using the relative domain name, had about a 6 ms performance penalty compared to app-2, which used the absolute domain name.

-• The penalty increases linearly, 6 ms each, with the number of relative domain names (with less than five dots) for off-cluster resource accessed by the application
+• The penalty increased linearly by 6 ms for each relative domain name (with less than five dots) for off-cluster resource accessed by the application.

 dnsConfig: